Wreck of SS Admella

 discovered and doled out.
 During the first night on the

-steady beat of her engines could be heard, but of course
+that the steady beat of her engines could be heard, but

-there were no rockets, blue lights or lamps to attract attention,
+of course there were no rockets, blue lights or lamps to

-and the frantic cries and signals went unnoticed in the
+attract attention, and the frantic cries and signals went

 Cold, and drenched with spray, there was further consultation